johnny1a679/EasyEG/README.md

 They should have a good pressure fit and don't need glue.

-Pay attention on the direction of each rail and which side should accept the screws.
+Pay attention to the direction of each rail and which side should accept the screws.
 This will later determine from which side you adjust the rails.